Let’s go to Stone Town!

-We later went to visit the only remaining slaves chamber… At high tide the room was flooded with water and left with mud after
+We later went to visit the only remaining slave’s chamber… At high tide, the room was flooded with water and left with mud after

-There’s now an hostel above the room
+There’s now a hostel above the room

-Since i like supporting the locals, if you need a guide don’t hesitate to contact Aiysha’s adventures, her empowerment in this field will i hope inspire other women to take part in the travel industry.
+Since I like supporting the locals, if you need a guide don’t hesitate to contact Aiysha’s adventures, her empowerment in this field will I hope, inspire other women to take part in the travel industry.